 Traditions play an important role at Belcher.
 Family Fun Nights were initiated to bring parents, students and teachers together to build our school community.
 Staff members cook and serve a hot dog dinner.
 Classrooms are open for parents and students to visit.
 An art exhibit and choral program also are included.
 Noncompetitive field days are exciting events for students.
 A variety of physical activities are planned around a theme such as Americana Day or Harry Potter Day.
 Parents and staff members join in the fun as volunteers and participants.
 Every Friday is school spirit day.
 Cheers are done on BBN, and students and staff members wear school shirts.
 This is one more way we remind ourselves that we are all Bobcats.

-As we enter the new century, Belcher's mission is Believe - Act - Achieve.
+Belcher's mission is Believe - Act - Achieve.
 Incorporating the new mission into a school rich in tradition and character will yield a school that continues to be quite special.

 Grades Served: K-5